 He took a week off at Christmas and we sat together for an hour every morning working through a plan to de-commit and to simplify our lives.
 We came up with some great strategies that probably salvaged our homeschooling year.
-(I will be talking more about these strategies in future posts, but if you are interested in a sneak peek, you can check out my Free Resources section under 11 Signs You're Doing Too Much).

 But it wasn’t nearly enough.